Generation 40

 By 19 November 2017, many members of the G40 were expelled from ZANU–PF.
 This was a result of the coup d'état which also led to the resignation of Robert Mugabe as President on 21 November 2017.
 Godwin Matanga replaced Augustine Chihuri as the Commissioner-General of Police, with Chihuri retiring.
-Generation 40 is rivaled with the Lacoste group within the ZANU–PF which is allied with current President Emmerson Mnangagwa.
+Generation 40 was rivaled with the Lacoste group within the ZANU–PF which is allied with current President Emmerson Mnangagwa.